-Why release land at Hampton Magna from the Green Belt?
+Why release land at Henley-in-Arden from the Green Belt?

-- 3.10.
+- 3.8.
 Green Belt is designed to prevent urban sprawl through the unplanned expansion of urban areas.
 While it is a successful spatial planning tool in this regard, it can have significant implications on the ability to deliver otherwise sustainable patterns of development.
 In recognition of this, there are mechanisms within National Planning Policy to enable Green Belt Review.

-- 3.11.
+- 3.9.
 The Issues and Options Consultation Document (January 2023) sets out five options for growth (1-5) as follows:

 - Option 1: Rail Corridors

 - Option 2: Sustainable Travel

 - Option 3: Economy

 - Option 4: Sustainable Travel and Economy

 - Option 5: Dispersed

+- 3.10.
+It noted that all five growth options include Henley-in-Arden as a potential location for growth.
+However, it is understood that the option currently considered to best align with mitigating climate change, following completion of a Sustainability Appraisal, is Option 2.
+This option is a hybrid of the Rail Corridor and Bus Corridor Options presented at the Scoping Consultation stage.
+It is therefore expected that improving connectivity and locating development in highly sustainable locations, with access to public transport, and particularly rail, is likely to remain the focus of the joint authorities' overarching strategy.

+- 3.11.
+Given that there are so few settlements within South Warwickshire with rail stations outside of the Green Belt it is considered somewhat inevitable that in order to release sufficient land for development within the most sustainable locations with regards to sustainable travel options that there must be Green Belt release.

 - 3.12.
-It noted that all five growth options include Hampton Magna as a potential location for growth.
-However, it is understood that the option currently considered to best align with mitigating climate change, following completion of a Sustainability Appraisal, is Option 2.
-This option is a hybrid of the Rail Corridor and Bus Corridor Options presented

-- at the Scoping Consultation stage.
-It is therefore expected that improving connectivity and locating development in highly sustainable locations, with access to public transport, and particularly rail, is likely to remain the focus of the joint authorities' overarching strategy. - 3.13.
-Given that there are so few settlements within South Warwickshire with rail stations outside of the Green Belt it is considered somewhat inevitable that in order to release sufficient land for development within the most sustainable locations with regards to sustainable travel options that there must be Green Belt release. - 3.14.
-Paragraph 142 of the NPPF provides that where it has been concluded that it is necessary to release Green Belt land for development that plans should give first consideration to land which has been previously developed and/or well-served by public transport. - 3.15.
-Hampton Magna is one of only a small number of settlements that benefit from an existing rail station with frequent services to a major urban centre (in this case Warwick, Birmingham and London) and, aside from the Green Belt, is relatively unconstrainted.
-It is for these reasons that the village has been identified as a potential location for growth under all five growth options set out in the Issues and Options Consultation Document.
+Paragraph 142 of the NPPF provides that where it has been concluded that it is necessary to release Green Belt land for development that plans should give first consideration to land which has been previously developed and/or well-served by public transport. - 3.13.
+Henley-in-Arden is one of only a small number of settlements that benefit from an existing rail station with frequent services to Stratford-on-Avon and Birmingham.
+It has an excellent range of facilities and for these reasons has rightly been identified as a potential location for growth under all five growth options set out in the Issues and Options Consultation Document and should be retained as such despite its location within the Green Belt.